Super League (Ireland)

-The Super League (formerly known as SuperLeague and Premier League) is the top-tier men's basketball league in Ireland.
+The Men's Super League (known as the Domino's Men's Super League for sponsorship purposes) is the top-tier men's basketball league in Ireland.
 The league has 13 teams (12 in the Republic of Ireland and one in Northern Ireland).
 The league is an active member of Basketball Ireland, which is recognised by FIBA (also known as the International Basketball Federation) as the national governing body for basketball in Ireland.
 Neptune holds the record for most league titles, having won the competition 11 times.